jayinc/docs/content/quick-start/stt-only.md

 1. Log-in to the Speechly [Dashboard](https://api.speechly.com/dashboard).
 2. Create a new application by clicking the "CREATE APP" button in the bottom right corner.
-3. Give the application a descriptive name, choose the language, and ensure that "Initial configuration" is set to "Empty".
-Click "CREATE".
+3. Give the application a descriptive name, choose the language, and choose `Speech-to-text (Empty configuration)` as the initial configuration.
 4. In the screen that opens, *only* click the "DEPLOY" button found in the bottom right corner.
 Wait until the Status text (shown in the bottom *left* side of the screen) says "Deployed" with a little green symbol next to it.
-5. You can grab the App ID from the top part of the screen, it is right below the name of your application.
+5. You can grab the App ID from the Basic information part.

 And you're done!